HuiPan-Peter/Search-Engine-withGraphQL/README.md

 ## Description

 This Application is a book search and storage site that is built by using the MERN stack.
-The application was already built but was built using RESTful API.
-I successfully refactored this application to be a GraphQL API built with Apollo Server.
+The application was already have some given code but was refactored to be a GraphQL API built with Apollo Server.
--

 To see how this search engine works, see the **Live Heroku Deployment** here: [Click!](https://dry-garden-61203-f464af7524b7.herokuapp.com)

 ## Table of Contents